-Tank Fill Inlet

-(Located behind the passenger rear door)
+Tank Fill Inlet (Located behind the passenger rear door) -Typical View

--Typical View

-- Configure the levers on the panel to reflect the "Power Fill Tank" setting as indicated by the picture instructions on the Water Center Panel. - 3.
+- 2. Turn the knob on the water panel to the "Tank Fill" setting. - 3.
 Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the coach.